pilattebe/ol-json-styles/README.md

 # ol-json-styles

-This package can use json instead of classes to make OpenLayers style easily shareable.
+This [npm package](https://www.npmjs.com/package/ol-json-style) can use json instead of classes to make OpenLayers style easily shareable.

 ```
 npm install ol-json-styles